Nambers/apk2gradleProject/readme.md

 # Apk to gradle project
-Inspected by autoapk2jar of Him188.
+Inspaired by autoapk2jar of Him188.

 ## Usage
 1. clone the project with depth=1